 General copyright guidelines for research and study

 Copyright for Higher Degree by Research (HDR) thesis students

-The University understands that there may be circumstances where it is appropriate to prevent access to part or all of the thesis due to copyright, contractual reasons or sensitivity of the material.
+The University understands that there may be circumstances where it is appropriate to prevent access to part or all of your thesis due to copyright, contractual reasons or sensitivity of the material.
 This is called an embargo.

-An embargo restricts access to either the whole thesis or a part of the thesis, for a specified period of time.
+An embargo restricts access to either the whole thesis or a part of the thesis for a specified period of time.